UMGGW 43x6 [M4] GW / N38

 - Thanks to their high temperature resistance, they can operate (depending on the shape) even at temperatures up to 230°C and above...

-- Significant importance in modern technologies – find application in hard drives, electric motors, medical apparatus and very advanced devices.
+- Significant importance in modern technologies – find application in hard drives, electric motors, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: